krishna-k31/car-rental-application/README.md

 ## Car rental application
-Car renting application is built using PHP, HTML, CSS and Javascript.
+Car rental application is built using PHP, HTML, CSS and Javascript.
 Also we use Selenium to perform the GUI testing of the application.